Resources for Study Participants

 You will learn how to use the provided alcohol wipes to cleanse breasts, place pumped milk into the Medela bag and prepare the sample for FedEx shipping.

-How do I package samples to ship back?
 The following video will help with packaging for your return shipment.
 Depending on the study you are participating in, you will have one or two prepaid return envelopes.
 The two prepaid envelopes are identical.
 You will place milk and two ice packs in one and the remaining samples with the remaining ice packs in the other prepaid return envelope.
 Using these steps, will help ensure the research items needed will reach the Mommy’s Milk team in optimal conditions for research.

 Video | Milk Sample Storage, Packing, and Shipping